-Despite its highly qualified workforce, Thailand's lack of foreign-language skills, coupled with a poor understanding of regional integration and an incoherent plan to promote expertise in certain fields will hold the country back from reaping the benefits of the Asean Economic Community (AEC) once it kicks off in 2015, a study warns.
+Despite its highly qualified workforce, Thailand's lack of foreign-language skills, coupled with a poor understanding of regional integration and an incoherent plan to promote expertise in certain fields will hold the country back from reaping the benefit

 The study conducted by the University of the Thai Chamber of Commerce, along with interviews carried out by The Nation, found that Thailand lacks a concrete strategy to develop opportunities for skilled labour within the AEC.